-But the best SEO you can get is website and social media interaction, this is obtained through a good design that is customer friendly, social media integration, content marketing, inbound marketing, etc. it is also important to have good sales copy on your websites that converts visitors in to customers.
+But the best SEO you can get is the website and social media interaction, this is obtained through a good design that is customer friendly, social media integration, content marketing, inbound marketing, etc. it is also important to have good sales copy on your websites that convert visitors into customers.

 It is highly recommended to include website search engine optimization in your restaurant marketing mix as it supports other online and offline channels.